spencercarnage/personal/src/content/blog/tailwind-codemod.md

 );
 ```

-This script utilizes jscodeshift more than the previous script.
-It is grabbing
-the `className` prop with jscodeshift's `JSXAttribute`, using the node path that
+This script is grabbing the `className` attribute with jscodeshift's `JSXAttribute`,
-represents the AST for `className`.
-Using the `type` of the node path, it can be
+using the node path that represents the AST for `className`.
+Using the `type` of
-determined what the node type for the `className` is, output in a JSON and
+the node path, it can be determined what the node type for the `className` is,
-`.txt` format to look at.
+outputting that info into JSON and `.txt` format.

 Running this script against the `/legacy` folder I saw the different expressions
-used for the `className` prop:
+used for the `className` attribute:

 ```
 CallExpression